Versatile Video Editor - Wondershare Filmora

 You can also modify the aspect ratio manually, add filters, and blur the background to enhance resolution when editing.

 Latest Filmora running versions like V10.5 have the auto-reframe feature that can help crop aspect ratio seamlessly.
 The good thing about this feature is that it detects any object and can remove it if need be.
-Plus, it comes with preset aspect ratios that conveniently suit different social apps.
+Plus, this video editor also comes with preset aspect ratios that conveniently suit different social apps.